 any potential errors or weaknesses in the case and will work diligently

 on your behalf to seek a favorable outcome against charges of prostitution

-Contact a Mesa criminal defense lawyer if you have been arrested on charges of
+Contact a Tempe criminal defense lawyer if you have been arrested on charges of

 prostitution or solicitation.
 Your first case evaluation is free of charge.